Dawson City: History

-Prior to the late modern period the area was used for hunting and gathering by the Hän-speaking people of the Tr’ondëk Hwëch’in and their forebears.
-The heart of their homeland was Tr'ochëk, a fishing camp at the confluence of the Klondike River and Yukon River, now a National Historic Site of Canada, just across the Klondike River from modern Dawson City.
-This site was also an important summer gathering spot and a base for moose-hunting on the Klondike Valley.
+The area of Dawson City was traditionally used for hunting and gathering by the Hän-speaking people of the Trʼondëk Hwëchʼin First Nation and their forebears.
+The heart of their homeland was Tr'ochëk, a fishing camp at the confluence of the Klondike River and the Yukon River (now a National Historic Site of Canada), just across the Klondike River from modern Dawson City.
+This site was also an important summer gathering spot and a base for moose hunting on the Klondike Valley.

-The current settlement was founded by Joseph Ladue and named in January 1897 after noted Canadian geologist George M. Dawson, who had explored and mapped the region in 1887.
+The current settlement was founded by Joseph Ladue in January 1897.
+It was named after noted Canadian geologist George M. Dawson, who had explored and mapped the region in 1887.
 It served as Yukon's capital from the territory's founding in 1898 until 1952, when the seat was moved to Whitehorse.